-(Q5-Q1)/Low IO, is -0.0032 while for the high IO portfolio, (Q5-Q1)/High IO, is 0.0013.
-While this seems to be with Miller's hypothesis, which predicts that the return difference between high dispersion and low dispersion stocks will be higher when short-sale constraints are high than when short-sale constraints are low, the return difference between these two arbitrage portfolios is not statistically significant.
+to be in line with Miller's hypothesis, which predicts that the return difference between high and low dispersion stocks will be higher when short-sale constraints are high than when short-sale constraints are low, the return difference between these two arbitrage portfolios is not statistically significant.

-Panel C reports average returns for portfolios double-sorted on dispersion in analysts' earnings forecasts and on the short-selling cost index (SSCI).
+Panel C in Table 2 reports average returns for portfolios double sorted on dispersion in analysts' earnings forecasts and on the SSCI.
 The results show that low dispersion stocks do not systematically earn higher future returns than high dispersion stocks.
 Hence, this return difference fails to provide support for Miller's hypothesis.
 When the short-selling costs are at a high level (High SSCI/Q5), however, low dispersion stocks realize significantly higher future returns than high dispersion stocks.
-The return difference between these two portfolios is -0.0040 (with a t-value of -2.01) suggesting that when short-selling becomes more costly high dispersion stocks tend to earn lower future returns.
-Finally, while the return difference between Q5 and Q1 for the high SSCI portfolio, (Q5-Q1)/High SSCI, is higher than that of the low SSCI portfolio, (Q5-Q1)/Low SSCI, as predicted by Miller's hypothesis, it is not statistically significant.
+The return difference between these two portfolios is -0.0040(with a t-value of -2.01) suggesting that when short selling becomes more costly high dispersion stocks tend to earn lower future returns.
+Finally, while the return difference between Q5 and Q1 for the high SSCI portfolio, (Q5-Q1)/High SSCI, is higher than that of the low SSCI portfolio, (Q5 - Q1)/Low SSCI, as predicted by Miller's hypothesis, it is not statistically significant.

-Panel D shows the effect of relative short interest (RSI) on dispersion portfolio returns.
-Consistent with Miller's hypothesis, one would expect a strong and negative relation between dispersion and stock returns when short interest (RSI) increases.23 This relation is not supported by the data.
-The return difference between high dispersion (Q5) and low dispersion (Q1) stocks, shown in the last row, is statistically significant only in the first (Low RSI/Q1) and the fourth RSI quintile portfolios.
-A more interesting pattern that emerges from this panel is that when short-selling becomes more costly (i.e., short-sale constraint becomes more binding (High RSI/Q5)) the low dispersion stocks portfolio (Low (D)/Q1) earns 0.0012 while the high dispersion stocks portfolios is only 0.0032 and statistically insignificant (with a t-value of 0.98).
+Panel D in Table 2 shows the effect of RSI on dispersion portfolio returns.
+Consistent with Miller's hypothesis, one would expect a strong and negative relation between dispersion and stock returns when RSI increases.22 This relation is not supported by the data.
+The return difference between high (Q5) and low dispersion (Q1) stocks, shown in the last row, is statistically significant only in the first (Low RSI/Q1) and the fourth RSI quintile portfolios.
+A more interesting pattern that emerges from this panel is that when short selling becomes more costly (i.e., the short-sale constraint becomes more binding (High RSI/Q5)) the low dispersion stocks portfolio (Low (D)/Q1) earns 0.0012 while the high dispersion stocks portfolio earns (High (D)/Q5) 0.0044.
+This return difference between these two portfolios is only 0.0032 and statistically insignificant (with a t-value of 0.98).
 Following Miller's hypothesis, one would expect the opposite result.
 That is, if high dispersion stocks are associated with higher recall costs, as D'Avolio (2002) suggests, and high short interest indicates high short-selling costs due to increasing borrowing demand by short sellers (pessimistic investors), the prices of high dispersion stocks should reflect more optimistic beliefs than the prices of low dispersion stocks, realizing lower future returns.
-Furthermore, the return difference between Q5 and Q1 for the high RSI portfolio, (Q5-Q1)/High RSI, is 0.0032 while that of the low RSI portfolio, (Q5-Q1)/Low RSI, is -0.0049.
+Furthermore, the return difference between Q5 and Q1 for the high RSI portfolio, (Q5 - Q1)/High RSI, is 0.0032 while that of the low RSI portfolio, (Q5 - Q1)/Low RSI, is -0.0049.
 This result also refutes Miller's hypothesis.